Totally unacceptable – Jack MacKenzie hit by object thrown by Aberdeen fans

 Home fans invaded the pitch at Tannadice after the final-day win which clinched fourth spot in the William Hill Premiership and a place in Europe.

-Amid the chaos, MacKenzie, an unused substitute, was struck by a missile seemingly thrown from the section holding Aberdeen fans and was given lengthy treatment before being taken away in a wheelchair with a bloodied bandage around his head and stitches were required.
+Amid the chaos, MacKenzie, an unused substitute, was struck by a missile thrown from the section holding Aberdeen fans and was given lengthy treatment before being taken away in a wheelchair with a bloodied bandage around his head.
+Stitches were required.

+A Police Scotland statement read: “Part of a chair was thrown from the upper deck of the Fair Play Stand striking an Aberdeen player.
+He received treatment at the scene and will require further medical assessment.”

 United’s lap of honour was called off and afterwards Thelin said: “What’s happened is totally unacceptable.
 It is actually a bad injury but Jack is OK so let’s see how it feels after more minutes.